DPI-WE/launch-plans/roles/2023_07_JOHN_DEERE_SOFTWARE_ENGINEER_JDEP_ELECTRIFICATION_APPRENTICE.md

 > I also lead sprint planning sessions, focusing on prioritizing tasks that provide the most value to our data-driven decision-making processes.
 My day often concludes with validating new algorithms or ensuring data accuracy for real-time systems."

-## Core responsibilities and competencies required:
+## Core responsibilities and competencies required

 - Collaborate with cross-functional teams to identify and implement data-driven solutions, enhancing business processes and product development.
 - Present data insights to stakeholders, effectively communicating complex data analyses to inform strategic business decisions.